-The main issue in your arthritis Social Security disability case is whether or not you are able to work even a simple, entry-level job.
-Although arthritis is a medical condition and we will need to provide Social Security with your medical records, you will not win if you focus solely on the details of your arthritis.
+The main issue in your rheumatoid or inflammatory arthritis Social Security disability case is whether or not you are able to work even a simple, entry-level job.
+Although all forms of arthritis are medical conditions that can be diagnosed using medical imaging tools (x-ray, CT scan, etc.) you will not win if you focus solely on the details of your arthritis.
 Instead, your focus must be the specific ways in which arthritis prevents you from performing activities in a work environment.

 Are Your Medical Records Sufficient?

 In an arthritis case, I typically see medical records like this: your medical records may consist twenty pages of office notes describing thirty office visits over a three year period of time.
 In each day’s entry, your doctor may write down how you reported feeling, his impressions as to redness, stiffness, or swelling.
 Your doctor also may note what medications you are taking, how well they seem to be working and whether he intends to refer you to a specialist for more tests.

 What is missing here?
 These notes are perfectly good as documentation of your illness and your treatment.
 However, they may not help you in your Social Security case.

 Social Security, remember, focuses on work activity limitations.
 There is nothing in these records about how much you can lift, how much you can carry, or how long you can sit.
 There is also no analysis of your pain in terms of the extent to which your pain interferes with concentration, or causes irritability that might cause tension with co-workers.